libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 # Installation

-Clash Nyanpasu currently supports Windows 7 and higher, Linux, and macOS 10.15 and higher.
+Clash Nyanpasu currently supports Windows 7 and later, Linux, and macOS 10.15 and later.

 - The Windows ARM64 version is not currently supported and will be considered for support once it is supported by Clash Rust.
 - The Linux version does not currently support the ARM architecture and will be considered for support after the 1.5.0 release.

 ::: info Tips

-Some explanations of terms included in the [GitHub Release](https://github.com/LibNyanpasu/clash-nyanpasu/releases) page:
+Some explanations of terms included in the [GitHub Releases](https://github.com/libnyanpasu/clash-nyanpasu/releases) page:

+- `x86`- i386/i686, for 32-bit operating system
 - `amd64` - x86_64, for regular computers this is the one to choose
-- `aarch64` - armv8/arm64/armv9 for computers with ARM CPUs.
+- `aarch64` - armv8/arm64/armv9, for computers with ARM CPUs

-The current program only supports the `amd64` and `aarch64` architectures.
+The current app only supports the `x86`, `amd64` and `aarch64` architectures.
 :::

 ## Windows